Cleveland Clinic logo

 Your healthcare provider uses the CBC to analyze:

-• How much iron your body has stored.
+• How much iron your body has stored

 Management and Treatment

-How is anemia treated in pregnancy?
+How is anemia in pregnancy treated?

 • Severe anemia: You may need a blood transfusion.
+This will give you a healthy amount of red blood cells.
+This is rare.

 Advertisement